-Cwm Taf University Health Board with Participants, Karen Morgan and Sarah Davies, and Industry partner, Spearmark
+Cwm Taf University Health Board and industry partner, Spearmark

 This Bevan Exemplar project introduced innovative talking mugs to wards and care homes to remind vulnerable people to drink water in a Wales-first trial.

 Extensive evidence demonstrates the health benefits of good hydration.
 Dehydration, secondary to inadequate fluid intake, contributes to significant ill health and deaths among patients and is therefore a major safety concern.